EXTRADITION & INTERNATIONAL CRIME

 - Carrying out a sentence that has already been imposed

-WHAT CAN OUR EXTRADITION TEAM DO?Our extradition team will navigate through the complex legislation dealing with such requests.
+Our extradition team will navigate through the complex legislation dealing with such requests.
 We offer clients the advice and assistance required to protect their interests when fighting an extradition request, and we recognize that such requests may have fundamental consequences for those on the receiving end.

 - Challenge your extradition order